vicarchive/site/README.md

 I'm tired of Neocities and Carrd restrictions.
 At least I get to learn some HTML and discover that I despise CSS.
-Also the large commit number is because I was directly editing code in GitHub, but after learning that GitPages take 10 minutes to update I just decided to do it correctly with Aptana.
+Also the large commit number is because I was directly editing code in GitHub, but after learning that GitPages take 10 minutes to update I decided to update stuff correctly and work in Aptana Studio 3.
 <br /><br />
 To do list:
 - Figure out width stuff in the index page